jonathinks/jonathannylander.se/content/posts/developmental-psychology.md

 <input type="checkbox" id="systems-classroom" class="margin-toggle"/>
 <span class="marginnote">
   This <a href="https://www.youtube.com/watch?v=zJE1HoHabMw" target="_blank">fantastically weird music video</a> might give a visual feel to this experience.
 </span>Rita, loving and trusting both of these voices, had no way of knowing which direction to choose.
 She talked to each of them again and again, writing down the things they said and agonizing over the difference.
 When asked about how she would finally come to a decision, she was at a loss.
-Pushed to name some way out of this quandary—which was tearing her apart and causing her to be unable to eat or sleep or concentrate on her classes—she said that the only recourse she could imagine was to “flip a coin.”
+Pushed to name some way out of this quandary—which was tearing her apart and causing her to be unable to eat or sleep or concentrate on her classes—she said that the only recourse she could imagine was to "flip a coin.”
 Rita, with a socialized mind, is not to be faulted for this perspective.
 Her life became more complex than she could handle at this stage of development, and the intense pressure on her to grow would not speed her growth quickly enough to work her way out of this most wrenching decision."</p>
 <footer>from Changing On The Job by Jennifer Garvey Berger.</footer>
 </blockquote>